This naval city has been turning boys into men for centuries so a

 One of the UK's most important ports and a maritime history like nowhere else, Portsmouth is a top water sports destination.
-Expect plenty of wet and wild stag carnage as the boys hit the open waters with Power Boats, relax on board a private Yacht Charter, try their hands at Windsurfing or spend the day Deep Sea Fishing!
+Expect plenty of wet and wild stag carnage as the boys hit the open waters with Power Boats, try their hands at Windsurfing or spend the day Deep Sea Fishing!
 There's enough action in Portsmouth to sink other stag destinations.

 The Wine Vaults - Usually packed to the rafters, boasting over 50 craft beers and packing a lively atmosphere, this should be the stag's first stop ahead of a big night out in Pompey!